Optimal Transfection Conditions

 Cell lines may undergo significant changes as the culture matures, confluency increases and nutritional medium becomes scarce.
 As a result, the efficiency at which they can be transfected varies.
 Scientists have observed that cells may show poor transfection results if they undergo the process soon after being thawed from cryopreservation.
 The same cells may exhibit better transfection efficiency after recovering completely from the effects of cryopreservation.
 Good laboratory practice is to use cell lines purchased from authorized sources, such as DSMZ and ATCC, and to optimize the cell line growth prior to starting any transfection process.
 In addition, a number of transfection services are commercially available from several companies.

-Many protocols are available and already optimized to achieve the most efficient, viable and most reproducible performance across multiple cell types.
+Many protocols are available and already optimized to achieve the most efficient, viable anD reproducible performance across multiple cell types.
 If these protocols do not work, cell-specific protocols may be a better choice to optimize your experiment.
 CROs such as Altogen Labs employ experienced scientists who can recommend optimal transfection reagents and procedures for different cell lines.

-Why is it important to use pre-optimized transfection system?
 Different transfection reagents, whether general purpose or cell line specific, work differently to insert foreign DNA, siRNA or protein into cultured cells.
 While some reagents work by shrinking the nucleic acid to be transfected, others are particularly effective in the serum contained in cell cultures.
 Certain transfection reagents have been designed with positively charged molecular linkers such that external nucleic acids readily coil around these molecular arms and then enter cells when the reagent molecules are endocytosed.